Click or press any key to close help Help screen describing the interactive elements

 The body weight of adult women in the US is approximately lognormally distributed with mean 170.6 pounds and standard deviation 24.98 pounds.
 5.129 0.0212

-Chart of the lognormal distribution Chart area for displaying the lognormal pdf, cdf, visualization, and simulation
+Chart of the lognormal distribution Chart area for displaying the lognormal pdf, cdf, survival, hazard, visualization, and simulation

 E(X) = , Var(X) =

-Note that, unlike the normal distribution, the lognormal is skewed to the right, with a long right tail.
+Note that, unlike the normal distribution, the pdf of the lognormal is skewed to the right, with a long right tail.
 This often makes it a good model for variables which are bounded below but not above.

 The illustration above shows a random variable N with a normal(μ, σ2) distribution in the lower left corner.
 The random variable X = eN in the upper right has a lognormal(μ, σ2) distribution.
-The quantiles are shown for both distributions.
-Note that the function eN stretches the gap between quantiles as N increases, transforming the symmetric normal distribution into the right-skewed lognormal.
+The quartiles are shown for both distributions.
+Note that the function eN stretches the gap between quartiles as N increases, transforming the symmetric normal distribution into the right-skewed lognormal.

 The simulation above uses a point N chosen at random from a normal(μ, σ2) distribution.
 The light blue line shows the value of the random variable X = eN, which has a lognormal(μ, σ2) distribution.
 The histogram accumulates the results of each simulation.